 How do I compare transfer companies when transferring money to Korea?

-Taking the time to compare transfer-service options helped Mi-Cha save on fees, cut down on delivery time and ensured that her mother benefited from the best possible exchange rate.
+Taking the time to compare transfer-service options can help you save on fees, cut down on delivery time and ensure that your recipient benefits from the best possible exchange rate.
 Before settling on a service, it’s important to consider the following factors:

 - Transfer fee.
-Ideally the service you choose charges little or no transfer fee.
-Sometimes transfer services will waive the fee if you send a large enough amount.
+Ideally the service you choose charges little or no transfer fees.
+Sometimes transfer services will waive the fee if you send a big enough amount.

 - Transferring within the same bank.
-Some U.S. banks have international branches that may offer free or quick transfers.
+Some Philippine banks have international branches which may offer free or quick transfers.

 - Turnaround time.
 A transfer can be instantaneous or take up to five days to reach its destination.
 Consider your needs and how urgently your recipient needs the money before making a decision.

 - Pick-up methods.
-Consult with your recipient about how they’d like to receive the money: direct deposit into their account or cash pickup at an agency or designated pick-up point.
+Consult with your recipient about how they’d like to receive the money: direct deposit into their account or via cash collect at an agency or designated pick-up point.

 - Minimum transfer amounts.
 Most transfer services are clear about the maximum amount you can send, but they don’t always stipulate whether there’s a required minimum.
 This isn’t always convenient for people sending small amounts at a time.

 - Customer service.
 It’s important that the transfer service’s customer relations staff can assist with any problem you might have with the transfer.
-They should be easy to contact, whether by email, online chat or telephone.
+They should be easily contactable, whether by email, online chat or direct telephone line.

-What are my options for sending money to Korea from America?
+What are my options for sending money to South Korea from the Philippines?

 There are several transfer methods from which to choose, including:

 - Bank to bank transfers.
-If you’re happy with the exchange rate and transfer fee offered by your bank, you can send money from your account to your recipient’s account.
+If you’re happy with the exchange rate and transfer fees offered by your bank, you can send money from your account to your recipient’s account.

 - Money transfer companies.
 Many companies offer international transfers to Korea at various exchange rates and fees.

 - PayPal.
-Paypal is operational in Korea, so if you and your recipient have Paypal accounts, you can send money via PayPal.
+PayPal is operational in Korea, so if you and your recipient have PayPal accounts, you can send money online.

 - International money order.
-Most banks accept deposits in exchange for an internationally bank-guaranteed check that your recipient can deposit into his or her bank account.
+Most banks accept deposits in exchange for an internationally bank-guaranteed cheque that your recipient can deposit into his or her bank account.